-A few municipalities have offered to pay the work insurance that the Migration Agency previously paid in order to facilitate entry to the labour market in cases where an asylum seeker has been able to secure a job offer or work experience placement.
+A few municipalities have offered to pay the work insurance that the Swedish Migration Agency previously paid in order to facilitate entry to the labour market in cases where an asylum seeker has been able to secure a job offer or work experience placement.
 However, the main work experience placements will instead be reserved for those with residence permits who are in an establishment programme run by the Employment Agency (Arbetsförmedlingen).

-Asylum seekers can generally not work in areas that require certified skills such as the health care sector, so their choice is limited in practice to the unskilled sector.
-Jobs are not easy to get because of language requirements and the general labour market situation with high youth unemployment and a general unemployment rate of 8,8% in 2021.366 The situation improved in 2022, as the general unemployment rate decreased to 7.5%.
-367 In 2023, the general unemployment rate increased to 7,7%.
-368
+Asylum seekers can generally not work in areas that require certified skills such as the health care sector, in practice making their choice limited to the unskilled sector.
+Jobs are not easy to get because of language requirements and the general labour market situation with high youth unemployment and a general unemployment rate of 7.7% in 2023.
+In 2024 the general unemployment rate increased to 8,4%.383

 Should an asylum seeker obtain a job or job offer at another place in Sweden, they can apply for accommodation compensation.
-This is meant for employment which is longer than a three-month period
+This is meant for employment which is longer than a three-month period and when they have to move to a place where the Swedish Migration Agency does not have any residences to offer.
+The accommodation compensation is SEK 350 (€30.55) for a single person household and SEK 850 (€74.21) for a family.
+It is a monthly allowance that is provided for as long as the asylum seeker remains employed.
+384